 The Evergreen area of San Jose includes many newer homes and communities.
 It is a desirable Silicon Valley community as Evergreen is scenic and most of the district enjoys highly regarded schools, particularly at the elementary and middle school levels.
 In this article I’ll provide some information on this section of the valley as well as statistics and analysis on the current real estate market trends, which will be updated periodically.
 Just want the Evergreen real estate market update?
 Please scroll down!

 Evergreen Real Estate Market Report: Single Family Homes

 Before we begin, if you’re looking to learn more about coronavirus’ impact on real estate sales please follow the link to my post on that subject.
-The changes effected to combat the spread of Covid-19 began mid-March, and while the data in the months since will reflect these changes this is just the tip of the iceberg and we will not understand the full effect this has on the market until it is in the rear view.
+The changes effected to combat the spread of Covid-19 began mid-March of 2020, and while the data in the months since continue to reflect these changes this is just the tip of the iceberg and we will not understand the full effect this has on the market until it is in the rear view.

-During the shutdown so far, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM).
+At the start of the shutdown, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM).
 Therefore these numbers will be off beginning from March 17th through around May 17th, 2020.
 In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory.
 Data for the current months are now accurate, however those previous months mentioned earlier will be affected by this pause.

 The Re Report considers all of the Evergreen district together.
 Please find the full report on my Real Estate Report for the Evergreen area of San Jose.
 Further down, you’ll see live charts with more zip code specific details.